chrnueve/ChatFeelings/README.md

 This project is licensed under [Creative Commons (CC-BY-NC-4)](https://creativecommons.org/licenses/by-nc/4.0/).
 You can do whatever you'd like: just give credit and make sure it's non-commerical.

-# Contact Me
+# Contact
-If you have any questions or inquiries, you can reach me at https://zachduda.com/contact
+If you have any questions or inquiries, you can reach me at https://zachduda.com/contact, creator of the original mod

 # Metrics